geoglows/training.geoglows.org/docs/forecast_validation.md

 ## Step 2: Compare Observed Data with Forecasts

+The second step in validating the performance of the GESS forecast during flood events is comparing the observed values with the original forecast datasets.
+First, you will need to save the observed streamflow data for the high flow event of interest to your Google Drive in the correct format.
+All of the observed data should be in the folder on your Google Drive called ‘Forecast_Validation/Country/’ (for this example the country is Honduras, so it would be ‘Forecast_Validation/Honduras/’).
+The observed data file for each station should be named in this format: ‘{station name}_RT_Q_orig.csv’

+The observed data files should be in the same format as the example file below.
+The left column should contain the datetime (format: yyyy-mm-dd hh:mm:ss) with the column header “Datetime.”
+The right column should contain streamflow with units of m3/s and the column header “Streamflow (m3/s).”

+In this example we are following the GEOGloWS ECMWF Streamflow Services (GESS) Forecast Validation for the Eta and Iota Hurricanes in the stations HDRPV-Jicaro (951603) and HDRPV-Maragua (951795) in Honduras.
+The data needed for the example is available here:

+The following Colab notebook will help to plot the original forecast launched every day and the observed data for the same datasets.
+The Colab notebook is available here: https://colab.research.google.com/drive/1VMs50wKE55TBn8tWTimc69s1rNaom8SI
 ## Step 3: Reorganizing the Forecast Data

 ## Step 4: Comparing Days-in-Advance Forecasts with Observed Data